takelley1/linux-notes/storage.md

 - `mount`                                     = Show mounted volumes and their mount locations.
 - `mount –o remount,rw /dev/sda1 /mountpoint` = Remount drive with read-write permissions.

-Creating a swapfile on btrfs
+Creating swap and/or a swapfile on btrfs
 ```bash
 1. touch /swapfile
 2. chmod 0600 /swapfile